shriramdevanathan/ToyWeatherSimulator/README.md

 11. I am forecasting for four days from the current date(including the current day).
 This is configurable in the AppConstants.

-12. All basic test cases are documented.
+12. All basic test cases are written in src/test/java.

 13. The flow starts from MainApp.java.